LukasPaulun/Theoretical-Neuroscience-2/README.md

 Repository for the course Theoretical Neuroscience 2 by Jochen Triesch.

 Contains the module neurons.py which can be used to
+  - create populations of neurons with regular or Poisson spike behavior
+  - create current generators
+  - connect such neurons or current generators to LIF neurons
+  - simulate the membrance trace of the LIF neuron
+  - extact statistics, e.g. about the ISIs
-  - create aödlkfj
+  - create various plots

 See the file example.py for an example of how to create Poisson neurons, generate spike trains, connect them to an LIF neuron and simulate its membrane potential.

 # Connect with colab
-Colab notebooks that import the module neurons.py from this repository can be created from the template colab_template.ipynb.
+First, the user will have to clone this github repository into her own google drive.
+Then, colab notebooks can be created from the template colab_template.ipynb, which automatically import the latest version of the module neurons.py.